 Day 1 - UK - Budapest

 Titan’s VIP door-to-door travel service collects you from home, for your flight to Budapest.
 Upon arrival, embark MS Bellejour (4T), where light refreshments are available.
-A welcome cocktail and captain’s gala dinner are served this evening.

 Day 2 - Budapest

 An included tour this morning takes in the stunning sights of Budapest, with many relics and monuments from over a millennium of settlements to choose from.
 Our tour introduces highlights such as the Parliament building and Heroes’ Square.
 The Castle District on the ‘Buda’ side of the river presents excellent views and photo opportunities.
 The afternoon is free for you to make your own discoveries.

 Day 3 - Pécs - Mohács

 Spend this morning discovering the city of Pécs.
 Man lived here in prehistoric times, but it was the Romans that made the biggest impression on the city we see today, leaving a Mediterranean vibe with stone fountains and open-air cafés.
 On our tour, we view a selection of grand buildings such as the City Hall, the Renaissance style Bishop’s Palace, mosques and chapels.
 We return to Mohács, where MS Bellejour is docked, for a free afternoon in a town best known for the great battle of 1526, when the Ottoman Empire brought about the demise of the Hungarian monarchy.
 It was named a European Capital of Culture in 2010 for the overwhelming selection of museums, theatres, exhibitions and architectural treasures.